Training

 • Session Four: Learn how to focus on the key components that can form the essential core of programming and models for faith formation, including what it means to have a youth ministry program that is integrated into the life of the congregation.

-Pastoral Resilience: Avoiding Burnout (Dates coming soon!)
+Pastoral Resilience: Avoiding Burnout

 Learn important self-care habits for clergy leaders and pastors, as well as warning signs of burnout and how to avoid it, in this four-session workshop.